zeripath/Sensible-CVSB983/Readme.md

 ================

 The CVSB983 is a cheap USB IR remote that simulates a keyboard and mouse.
-Unfortunately there are a couple of problems with the keyboard implementation not only do multiple keystrokes get presented but sometimes the same key in a series of keystrokes can be presented leading to confusing and strange behaviour.
+Unfortunately there are a couple of problems with the keyboard implementation, not only do multiple keystrokes get presented but sometimes the same key in a series of keystrokes can be presented leading to confusing and strange behaviour.
 (For example, the Rewind button reports a Left, then adds Ctrl and Shift.
-It then releases the left key, before adding in R.)
+It then releases the left key, before adding in R. This means that Rewind and Left can easily be confused.)

 This software uses EVIOGRAB to grab and hold the input event device associated with this device, interprets the keystrokes and then creates keystrokes on a